 As the day progressed, the scenery continued to mellow from the jagged rocky peaks that dominated the High Sierra.
 There were many meadows, and the background mountains are more rounded and green.

-One unusual bit of scenery was very nearby: a spring bubbled up directly on the trail, though it looked like it was probably being fed by an underground tunnel from a nearby creek.
+One unusual bit of scenery was very nearby: a spring bubbled up directly on the trail, though it looked like it was probably being fed by a short underground tunnel from a nearby creek.

 While the lake didn’t offer much in the way of good campsites, it did have a great view: mountains to my left, the lake in front, and a valley to my right.
 It was sunny, mostly, though clouds drifted in and out, blocking the sun every now and then.
 I cooked my dinner, only occasionally troubled by mosquitoes.